VarunMani04/DiabeticsPal/README.md

-# DS340 Diabetes Prediction App
+# DiabeticsPal
 A web application that uses machine learning to predict diabetes risk based on user input.
+(In progress)

 ## Features